peteromallet/Headless-Wan2GP/AI_AGENT_MAINTENANCE_GUIDE.md

 ### Core Principles:
 1. **Be Persistent**: Don't give up after first failure
 2. **Be Systematic**: Follow the phases in order
-3. **Be Conservative**: Prefer upstream fixes over downstream changes
+3. **🚨 Be Conservative: ALWAYS prefer upstream fixes over downstream changes** - This is CRITICAL for maintainability
 4. **Be Thorough**: Read complete error messages, not just summaries
 5. **Be Documented**: Log every action and outcome
 6. **Maintain Living Checklist**: Update your checklist after every completed task and regularly sense-check your progress
+7. **Focus UPSTREAM**: When in doubt, fix in headless wrapper code, NOT in Wan2GP submodule

 ### Checklist Management Protocol:
 **After Every Task Completion**: